Yaakkai: Soundtrack

 Two songs from the film were released as promotional singles, prior to the release of the film's album.
 "Nee" sung by Yuvan Shankar Raja was released to coincide with Valentine's Day in 2016, while another song titled "Solli Tholaiyen Ma" sung by Dhanush was released during July 2016.

 Critical reception

 Sify wrote "Throughout the film, the director takes the audiences for granted with amateurish writing and execution.
 Except for the visuals and Yuvan’s score nothing really works.
 To conclude, this is nothing but clumsy writing and execution."
 New Indian Express wrote "Of about 127 minutes of viewing time, 'Yaakkai' is a monotonous journey, unexciting and uninteresting."

-Behindwoods wrote "Kulandai Velappan’s writing is good and his idea to make a romantic crime thriller involving medical scam is commendable, as it is a road, not-much-taken.
-On the downside, the narration could have been much more effective and straightforward, which would have helped the film's engagement."

 Baradwaj Rangan of Film Companion wrote "It comes and goes, and the only interesting aspect of the film, it turns out, is a trick built around the timeline of the narrative.
 But like everything else, it’s not pulled off well."